calimero-archive/docs/docs/getting_started/bridge_console.md

 ## FT connector

-The FT connector serves as a contract pair that simplifies the transfer of fungible tokens (FTs) between public chain and Calimero shard.
-It provides a straightforward process for locking an FT token on one chain, minting a wrapped version of the token on another chain, and later burning the wrapped token to unlock the original token.
+The FT connector serves as a contract pair that simplifies the transfer of fungible tokens (FTs) between the public chain and the Calimero shard.
+It provides a straightforward process for locking an FT token on one chain, minting a wrapped version on another chain, and later burning the wrapped token to unlock the original token.
 To install the FT connector:

 - Select **FT Connector**
 - Click on the **Install FT Bridge** button